-- Perused fair valuation reports obtained from an independent external valuation expert engaged by the companies. - Verified the agreement signed by Reliance Bangladesh LNG and Power Limited (RBLPL) and Lenders approval for financing of the project and financing agreement and considered the conditions for achieving financial closure. - Evaluated the appropriateness of the related disclosure in Note no. 3.1, 3.2, 3.6 and 7 of the consolidated financial statements.
+- Perused fair valuation reports obtained from an independent external valuation expert engaged by the companies. - Verified the agreement signed by RBLPL and Lenders approval for financing of the project and financing agreement and considered the conditions for achieving financial closure. - Evaluated the appropriateness of the related disclosure in Note 3.2, 3.6 and 7 of the consolidated financial statements.